 Chromecast: Still, there is something to be said for the Chromecast’s approach – if you use Google Chrome on your computer, you can stream content from literally any website.
 That’s because you can mirror a Chrome tab, so even if the service you’re streaming with doesn’t officially have support for Google Casting, you’ll still be able to enjoy that service’s content on the big screen.
 The same goes for mirroring the display of an Android phone.

 Amazon Fire TV Stick: Of course, if you’re sticking to major services like Netflix and Hulu, you won’t have any issues – all three of these devices offer plenty of support for the big streaming players.
-If, however, you’re more into fringe services like VUDU, which is owned by Walmart, you may prefer the Roku Streaming Stick.
+If, however, you’re more into fringe services like VUDU or the UK's Now TV you may prefer the Roku Streaming Stick.

 While it’s nice that so many services are starting to support Google Cast and the Fire TV Stick, the real winner in the apps department is the Roku Streaming Stick.

 Chromecast: Let’s get the Chromecast out of the way first: Because of how it works, the Chromecast doesn’t have an interface beyond the smartphone app and a tiny button that lives in Google Chrome.
 If you’re the type of person that doesn’t want to mess around with a messy UI, then the Chromecast is for you.